alexjoverm/migrate-wordpress-storyblok/readme.md

 ## Migration notes

-Wordpress uses API endpoints within the `_links` property to cross-link to the right resources:
+### Cross linking

+WordPress uses href-based cross linking, pointing directly to the url of the right resource:

 ```json
 "_links": {